 Many medications – both prescription and over the counter – cause drowsiness as a side effect.
 Make sure not to take any of them before driving.

-Have you been badly injured in a car accident at the hands of a drowsy driver?
+Have you been badly injured in a South Carolina car accident at the hands of a drowsy driver?
 A good personal injury attorney could be the difference between recovering the compensation you deserve, or being left in a mountain of medical debt.
-If you live in North Carolina or South Carolina, call the lawyers at Stewart Law Offices, LLC for a free consultation at (888) 286-5600.
+If you live in North Carolina or South Carolina, call the experienced car accident lawyers at Stewart Law Offices for a free consultation at 866-783-9278.